New Zealand Prime Minister's Baby Makes History At U.N. General Assembly

 Jacinda Ardern has been making waves since becoming New Zealand's prime minister nearly a year ago.

-She's the youngest premier in a century in a half in the country, and one of just three women to ever hold the post.
+She's the youngest premier in a century and a half in the country, and one of just three women to ever hold the post.
 Ardern is only the second sitting head of government to give birth while in office (after Pakistan's Benazir Bhutto).
-And, following the arrival of her daughter, Neve, she took six weeks maternity leave, handing the business of governing to her deputy.
+And, following the arrival of her daughter, Neve, she took six weeks of maternity leave, handing the business of governing to her deputy.

 Now it's little Neve's turn to make history.
-At just three months, she is said to be the youngest person to ever attend the United Nations General Assembly in New York.
+At just 3 months, she is said to be the youngest person to ever attend the United Nations General Assembly in New York.

-Time magazine reports that Ardern, flew out to New York with her partner, Clarke Gayford and Neve, delivering a speech on Monday night at the Nelson Mandela Peace Summit, with Neve nestled in the front row.
+Time magazine reports that Ardern flew to New York with her partner, Clarke Gayford, and Neve, delivering a speech on Monday night at the Nelson Mandela Peace Summit, with Neve nestled in the front row.

 Gayford posted a photo on Twitter of Neve's security pass, which read "first baby."